skymountain/MLSR/README.md

 another approach to reconciling polymorphism and computational effects in CBV languages (or fragments) and is adopted by other many ML-like languages including OCaml, Standard ML, Koka, etc.&mdash;thanks to the signature restriction.
-The details including formalization and metatheory are found at:
+The details including formalization and metatheory are found at our paper:

 * Taro Sekiyama, Takeshi Tsukada, and Atsushi Igarashi: Signature restriction for polymorphic algebraic effects.
 Conditionally accepted at ICFP 2020.
   Preprint: https://arxiv.org/abs/2003.08138

-This artifact expects all effect operations follow the signature restriction (as in Sections 4 & 5 of our paper), and does _not_ support the type-and-effect system to reconcile safe and unsafe effects (i.e., operations that do and do not follow the signature restriction) in a type-safe manner (Section 6).
+This artifact implements the extended type system in Sections 4 & 5 of our paper, and does _not_ support the type-and-effect system in Section 6 to reconcile safe and unsafe effects.

 ## Getting started